Category: AI & ML Tools

 Server Stars Language Tools Transport

-wandb/wandb-mcp-server (49 stars, 79 commits, v0.3.0, Python, official) has undergone a major expansion from 6 to 14 tools since our last review.
-The full tool set now spans five areas: experiment querying (query_wandb_tool, get_run_history_tool, query_wandb_entity_projects), LLM trace analysis (infer_trace_schema_tool, query_weave_traces_tool, count_weave_traces_tool), report generation (create_wandb_report_tool, log_analysis_to_wandb), model registry (list_registries_tool, list_registry_collections_tool, list_artifact_versions_tool, get_artifact_details_tool, compare_artifact_versions_tool), and documentation (search_wandb_docs_tool).
-The new model registry tools are the standout addition — you can now browse registries, list artifact collections, get version details, and diff two artifact versions directly through MCP.
+wandb/wandb-mcp-server (56 stars, v0.3.3, Python, official) retains its 14 tools and has added operational hardening since April.
+The full tool set spans five areas: experiment querying (query_wandb_tool, get_run_history_tool, query_wandb_entity_projects), LLM trace analysis (infer_trace_schema_tool, query_weave_traces_tool, count_weave_traces_tool), report generation (create_wandb_report_tool, log_analysis_to_wandb), model registry (list_registries_tool, list_registry_collections_tool, list_artifact_versions_tool, get_artifact_details_tool, compare_artifact_versions_tool), and documentation (search_wandb_docs_tool).
+New in v0.3.3 (April 28): MCP_LOG_FORMAT=json for structured logging fixes Datadog misclassification in containerized deployments; MCP_LOG_PRIVACY_LEVEL adds three privacy tiers — off (default), standard (redacts free-text params), strict (hashes identifiers).
+These are ops-level improvements that matter for enterprise deployments.
 A hosted server at mcp.withwandb.com provides zero-configuration access (recommended for most users).
 Also available as local stdio via uvx or HTTP server with ngrok.
 Helm chart integration for W&B Dedicated/on-prem instances.
 Works with Claude, Cursor, OpenAI, Gemini, Mistral, and VS Code.

 MLflow